upserve/dockly/README.md

     - allows one
     - class: `Dockly::Docker::Registry`
     - description: a registry to push to in lieu of exporting as a tar -- the registry will be automatically pulled upon installing the package
+- `ecr`
+    - required: `false`
+    - allows one
+    - class: `Dockly::Docker::ECR`
+    - description: an AWS ECR Docker registry to push to in lieu of exporting as a tar -- the registry will be automatically pulled upon installing the package

 Need finer control of Docker packages?
 We also wrote [docker-api](https://github.com/swipely/docker-api).